U(1) Fields from Qubits: an Approach via D-theory Algebra: Symplectic Algebra and Universality

-The generalization for multi-flavor convergence to continuum non-Abelian group manifolds is more involved.
-We briefly outline the method based on a more group theoretical convergence to the continuum Hilbert space covered by the Peter-Weil theorem.
-Although this illuminates our method, the reader may choose to go directly to the Sec.~\ref{sec:Truncation} on the $U(1)$ example.
-It is possible to show in general that the state space is easily projected into a subspace with each link represented by a few hard boson (or sigma matrix) qubits.
+Our goal here is to show that when $M\to \infty$ we should recover the Hilbert space of the original $U$ variables that would enter in the Kogut-Susskind formulation.
+Although this illuminates our method, the reader may choose to go directly to more intuitive geometrical interpretation discussed in Sec.~\ref{sec:geometry} or the concrete construction carried out in Sec.~\ref{sec:Truncation} on the $U(1)$ example.
+It is possible to show in general that the state space is easily projected into a subspace with each link represented by a few hard boson (or sigma matrix) degrees of freedom.
 This representation is trivial for $U(1)$ and only requires a local Jordan-Wigner transformation inside the group at each link.
+In that formulation, the entries of the matrices $U$ are scalar functions of the group elements.
+These also commute with each other and their polynomials generate the space of $L^2$ functions on the group manifold $G$.
+The Hilbert space $L^2(G)$ itself is given by the following definition.
+We need wavefunctions from the group manifold to the complex numbers